JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 ---
-title: "So: You want to be an entrepreneur?"
+title: "Want to be an entrepreneur?"
 date: 2025-05-29
 draft: false
-tags: ["AI","Entrepreneuring"]
+tags: ["Entrepreneuring","Websites"]
-description: 'SelfHosted Product Tools, Analytics and Authentication'
+description: 'SelfHosted Product Tools, Analytics and Authentication.
+The mission of ghost websites its just so great.'
 url: 'product-tools'
 ---